 Autospy grants a hacker complete control of a computer system.
 Some of Autospy's worst traits include the following:

 - Using the "Kill" command, a hacker can delete any file on the infected computer system.
 Using the command "Deltree", a hacker can wipe out complete directories.
 Simply typing something like "deltree C:" is enough to wipe out the infected computer's entire hard drive.

 - Several commands in Autospy also allow a hacker to view any fileor image, connect to any website or run any application on the infected computer system.

 - Autospy also allows a hacker to display message boxes on the infected computer system or control several devices connected to the victim's computer.

 - Worst of all, Autospy contains components that allow Autospy to spy on the victim's keystrokes and steal passwords and credit card information.

-Do You Suspect Your PC May Be Infected with Autospy & Other Threats?
-Scan Your PC with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide PC users with in-depth system security analysis, detection and removal of a wide range of threats like Autospy as well as a one-on-one tech support service.
-Download SpyHunter's FREE Malware Remover
+Do You Suspect Your Computer May Be Infected with Autospy & Other Threats?
+Scan Your Computer with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide users with in-depth system security analysis, detection and removal of a wide range of threats like Autospy as well as a one-on-one tech support service.
+Download SpyHunter's FREE Malware Remover*